GauBen/typed-board/README.md

 yarn prisma generate
 ```

-Let's create a few files to define a simple GraphQL API:
+And let's also create a few files to define a simple GraphQL API:

 ### `src/schema.ts`

 This file will contain our queries and mutations.
-It's a good a good practice to separate the schema file in several files to allow it scale, the [Pothos documentation has dedicated section](https://pothos-graphql.dev/docs/guide/app-layout) about it, but we'll keep it simple for now.
+It's a good practice to split the schema file in several files to allow it to scale, the [Pothos documentation has dedicated section](https://pothos-graphql.dev/docs/guide/app-layout) about it, but we will keep it simple for now.

 ```ts
 import SchemaBuilder from "@pothos/core";